 READ ALSO THESE

-Resistors and Types of Resistors / Ohm’s Law and its Limitations / Determining unknown resistors values / How to measure unknown Resistor’s value using multimeter / Resistors in Series Calculations / Resistors in Parallel Calculations / How to read resistor colour codes
+Resistors and Types of Resistors / Ohm’s Law and its Limitations / Determining unknown resistors values / How to measure unknown Resistor’s value using multimeter / Resistors in Series and Parallel Calculations / Resistors in both Series and Parallel / How to read resistor colour codes